alexander-us85/maru/README.md

 Maru is a proof of concept of a rather small, yet fully bootstrapped language.

-## Why

-Ian stopped working on this project and I wanted to keep it alive, and also wanted to understand it better myself.

-## Who

-attila@lendvai.name

 ## Status

-I have isolated the C bootstrap code, clarified how it is built, and wrote another bootstrap interpreter in Common Lisp that is about 90% functional... but I ran out of steam when I got stuck at a bug, and stopped working on this project.
+Attila Lendvai have isolated the C bootstrap code, clarified how it is built, and wrote another bootstrap interpreter in Common Lisp that is about 90% functional... but he ran out of steam when he got stuck at a bug, and stopped working on this project.

 Chances are low that I will jump on it again, because the code is more of an experiment than something crystallized, and I couldn't get any feedback from